 - The candidate is suitable for that specific healthcare environment.

-- The candidate’s strengths and weaknesses are known.
+- The candidate’s strengths and weaknesses are taken into consideration.

-It is equally important to follow up with your candidates afterward.
+It is equally important to follow up with your candidates after the interview.
 They should be made aware of your timeline, next steps, and any key deadlines.

 Finally, when your hiring team has selected their top candidate, extend an official offer of employment.